 Define point features to plot on your temporal profile

-You can use the Draw tool at the top of the Chart Properties pane to draw point features on the mosaic dataset in the map view.
+You can use the Draw tool at the top of the Chart Properties pane to draw point features on the mosaic dataset, multidimensional raster layer, or netCDF raster layer in the map view.
 These point features are added to the feature table on the Chart Properties pane.
 In the feature table, you can select or deselect the point features, remove unwanted point features, and edit the symbol and label for each point.
 Based on the selection from the feature table, once a time series is defined, the temporal profile for each location is created and displayed on the same dialog box.

 The x-axis of the temporal profile displays the time in continuous time intervals.
 You can choose the time parameter names for the selected layer through the Time box.
 These time names come from either the general time fields in the layer’s attribute table or the time dimension if the layer is created from a multidimensional dataset.
 If the data has multiple time fields or time dimensions, all the time names appear in the Time box.

 Time interval size and time aggregation

 The Time Interval Size parameter defines the time interval on the x-axis.
 If the temporal data is in evenly spaced intervals, the data’s original temporal interval is used as the default.
 For example, weather data generated from numerical models is usually archived in hourly, daily, or monthly time intervals.
 Therefore, no time aggregation is required to display the data, and the temporal profile will display the original pixel values without value aggregation.

 When the temporal data is at unevenly spaced intervals, it is binned into time intervals along the x-axis.
 A default interval size is chosen based on the temporal extent of the dataset and can be manually changed through the Time Interval Size parameter.
 The Time Aggregation parameter automatically changes to Mean when a new Time Interval Size value is specified.
 You can manually change Time Aggregation to Count, Mean, Median, or Sum.